BubblegumIdol/automatedarchivescript/README.md

+# For paid streams scroll down for extra instructions!

 ## How to use

 1. Top right corner green button Code > Download ZIP.
 Extract all contents in the same folder